By Kansas Dept. of Wildlife, Parks & Tourism

 Sighting information can be used to alert managers of key areas along the flyway — such as Quivira and Cheyenne Bottoms Wildlife Area in central Kansas — and to provide sighting records for the Whooping Crane Recovery Plan and for whooping crane research in the U.S. and Canada.

-More information on the whooping crane project is available at www.fws.gov/midwest/whoopingcrane.
+For more information on the whooping crane project click here.